Do We Really Need a Product Owner, or Can They Be Replaced by AI?

 Image generated with AI

 In this article, I’ll explore this possibility, set up an experiment, and offer concrete tips on how LLMs could support—or even replace—certain PO tasks.
 But don’t worry, we’ll also consider whether the human touch is still essential—or if it’s time to rethink who truly owns the Product Owner role.
-So, let's get started!
+So, let's do it!

 The Role of a Product Owner: Critical but Challenging